dcm4che/dcm4chee-arc-cs/docs/networking/config/auditLogger.rst

     .. _dcmAuditLoggerSpoolDirectoryURI:

     dcmAuditLoggerSpoolDirectoryURI_"
-    "Retry Interval",string,"Retry interval in s to re-sent messages which could not delivered to the record repository; do no retry to re-sent messages if absent","
+    "Retry Interval",integer,"Retry interval in s to re-sent messages which could not delivered to the record repository; 0 = do no retry to re-sent messages","
     .. _dcmAuditLoggerRetryInterval:

     dcmAuditLoggerRetryInterval_"